I've been collecting hard rock and heavy metal CDs since the late '80s.

 11 tracks / Run Time: 36:45

-To a diehard music collector, the most satisfying feeling in the world is when you finally land that elusive, hard-to-find title that completes your collection of a particular artist.
+The most satisfying feeling in the world for a diehard music collector is when you finally land that last elusive, hard-to-find piece that completes your collection of a particular artist.
 That was the case for me with Raven's Party Killers CD.
-This cool collection of hard rockin' cover tunes performed by the NWOBHM stalwarts was originally released as an exclusive bonus for those who donated to the Kickstarter campaign for 2015's studio album, Extermination.
-I wasn't able to take part in the Kickstarter effort for various reasons, so I missed the boat on Party Killers... and having that hole in my otherwise-complete Raven discography bugged the hell out of my collector's O.C.D. for years afterward.
+The NWOBHM stalwarts released this cool collection of hard rockin' cover tunes in 2015 as a bonus incentive for those who donated to the Kickstarter fund raising campaign for the Extermination album.
+I wasn't able to take part in the Kickstarter effort, so I missed the boat on Party Killers... and having that hole in my otherwise-complete Raven discography had been bugging the hell out of my collector's O.C.D. ever since.

-Since I had given up hope of ever finding a copy of Party Killers out in the wild, I was pleasantly surprised to learn earlier this year that it was about to receive a limited-edition CD reissue via Germany's Iron Shield Records.
+I had given up hope of ever finding a copy of Party Killers out in the wild, so needless to say I was pleasantly surprised to learn that it was about to receive a limited-edition CD reissue via Germany's Iron Shield Records.
 Naturally, I ordered a copy from the band as soon as the CDs became available, and I did a happy dance when it arrived in my mail box this past week.
 This must be what big-game hunters feel like when they finally nail that big water buffalo after a week in the wild (hah)!

 Of course, the fact that Party Killers also happens to be an awesomely obnoxious, balls-to-the-wall, loud 'n proud listen makes the victory even sweeter!